 Alice Washburn Awards

 The Alice Washburn Awards are named for the distinguished, self-taught Connecticut designer and builder of the 1920’s, whose work is known for her thoughtful, stylistic, and programmatic invention.
-Focusing on style, these awards acknowledge excellence in traditional house design through the thoughtful adaptation of tradition to address 21st-century needs.

 Focusing on style, this program acknowledges excellence in traditional house design through the thoughtful adaptation of tradition to address 21st-century needs.